victorokech/cloudinary-speed/README.md

 The first part of the code above is a form with an input of type file and a submit button.

-The second part will take the response from Cloudinary and display the optimized and compressed image.
+The second part will take the response from Cloudinary and display the non-optimized image and the optimized image from Cloudinary.

 **Note:** you will see the implementation in code shortly.

 ## Understanding Image Optimization with Cloudinary
-Before we start coding away, we need to understand what image optimization is and specifically how to do it well with Cloudinary.
+Hold your horses, before we start coding away, we need to understand what image optimization is and specifically how to do it well with Cloudinary.

 ### The Right Image Format
 There are several image formats with PNGs and JPEGs being some of the most popular formats.
 Image formats have their strengths and weaknesses like PNGs allow you to display transparent images which JPEGs cannot.